josefsbreakfast/Polaris-Protocol/🌓_3_In_The_Moment/📲_Press_Matters/🔊_Turn_The_Public_Up/🪳🕶️_Mera_Naam_Cockroach_Hai/🌑_The_System_Becomes_Intolerable/📋_demands_as_diagnosis.md

 The institution should not impose catastrophic harm and then leave families to carry the material consequences alone.

+* Compensation can recognise:
+    * bereavement;
+    * family debt;
+    * lost expected support;
+    * medical costs;
+    * coaching and examination expenditure;
+    * institutional contribution;
+    * the need to shift some cost away from the public.
 * The diagnostic relationship is:

 compensation
 → the cost of institutional failure should not remain entirely private

 * Compensation may be:
     * necessary;